coldgreen101/chess-blog/src/content/posts/post-2.md

 - "Paul Keres: The Road to the Top" by Paul Keres
 - "Pal Benko: My Life, Games, and Compositions" by Pal Benko
 - "Yusupov Book Series" (9 books) by Artur Yusupov
-- "Best Lessons of a chess coach" by Sunil Weeramantry
+- "Best Lessons of a Chess Coach" by Sunil Weeramantry
 - "Chess Strategy for Club Players" by Herman Grooten
 - "100 Endgames You Must Know" by Jesus de la Villa

-3. **Advanced (1900-2200+)**:
+### Advanced (1900-2200+):

 - "Yusupov Book Series" (9 books) by Artur Yusupov
-- "Dvoretsky's Endgame Manual" by Mark Dvoretsky (disclaimer: recommended from 2100+)
+- "Dvoretsky's Endgame Manual" by Mark Dvoretsky (recommended from 2100+)
 - "Chess Structures: A Grandmaster Guide" by Mauricio Flores Rios